-Requirements and Recommendations dealing with fuel and oil (most of which are in Sections 12 and 13) shall apply except in situations where there is a disagreement with another piece of legislation, a policy of the Department of Municipal Affairs and Environment, Service NL, or Fisheries and Oceans Canada, or the terms and conditions of another government permit (e.g., fuel cache approval, water use licence / permit, exploration approval), or a work plan approval issued by the Nunatsiavut Government.
+Requirements and Recommendations dealing with fuel and oil (most of which are in Sections 12 and 13) shall apply except in situations where there is a disagreement with another piece of legislation, a policy of the Department of Environment and Climate Change, Service NL, or Fisheries and Oceans Canada, or the terms and conditions of another government permit (e.g., fuel cache approval, water use licence / permit, exploration approval), or a work plan approval issued by the Nunatsiavut Government.

 Nothing in these Requirements and Recommendations shall necessitate that the Operator or any person acting under their direction undertake an activity that would be considered unsafe under the circumstances.
 The Operator and persons acting under their direction shall continue to comply with the requirements and standards established by the Occupational Health and Safety Act, RSNL 1990 c O-3 (as amended), and its associated Regulations.
-The Occupational Health and Safety Division of Service NL provides a document Safety Guidelines for Mineral Exploration in Newfoundland and Labrador, available at: http://www.servicenl.gov.nl.ca/ohs/OHS%20Mineral%20Exploration%20Guide%202014.pdf
+The Occupational Health and Safety Division of Digital Government and Service NL provides a guidance document titled Safety Guidelines for Mineral Exploration in Newfoundland and Labrador.